 Laboratory.
 Hospital.
 Science lab.
 These are the descriptions we hear every day from Assistants, DP's, customers, couriers and even the occasional sales person.
 Our prep areas are the central core of our facility...physically and philosophically.
 Being in the center of the operation means fast access to equipment, service, expendables, the rental office and most important...the Stratton Coffee shop.

-For Lenses we use the Cooke Metrology Projector that was developed for one of the most critical and demanding aspects of cinematography...To ensure that cinema lenses are adjusted and maintained to the highest standards possible.
+For Lenses we use the industry standard Richter Cine collimator system and the Cooke Metrology projector.
+These tools allow us to ensure that cinema lenses are adjusted and maintained to the highest standards possible.

-The Cooke Projector functions like a slide projector, shining an even and bright HMI type of light onto a precision reticle test pattern.
-That test pattern is then projected through the lens onto a flat white surface.
-This allows technicians to see how the lens handles geometric distortion of straight lines, whether there is chromatic aberration, internal barrel flare, sharpness, where the edges fall off (shading), if the lens breathes, etc.
+The Metrology projector functions like a slide projector by shining an even and bright HMI type of light onto a precision reticle test pattern.
+That test pattern is then projected through the lens onto a flat white surface in our dedicated projection room.
+This allows technicians to see how the lens handles geometric distortion of straight lines, whether there is chromatic aberration, internal barrel flare, sharpness issues, etc.

 Camera body optical dimensions must fall within .0004" (Four Ten Thousandths of an inch).
 To measure this, we use the Denz FDC collimator.
 This is the optical equivalent of mechanically measuring the focal flange depth of film camera bodies.
-This is the same device that camera manufacturers are using to calibrate their cameras for final assembly.
+The Denz FDC is used by many camera manufacturers to calibrate their cameras for final assembly.

-During the summer of 1970 I received a phone call asking if I wanted a Bell & Howell 8mm home movie camera that had been dropped in a lake while filming a summer vacation.
+During the summer of 1970 I was asked if I wanted a Bell & Howell 8mm home movie camera that had been dropped in a lake while filming a summer vacation.
 It took about a month to fix, but when that camera successfully exposed that first roll of film, I knew this could be a career path I would enjoy.

 What started out as a hobby turned into a quest to have the freshest, highest quality coffee available and ended up being integral to our company.
 Espresso is a part of our everyday activities and we enjoy sharing our passion for coffee with our customers and friends.

-We roast custom blends and single origin coffee from Sweet Maria's Coffee Company in Oakland, California every week.
+Every week we roast custom blends and single origin coffee from Sweet Maria's Coffee Company in Oakland, California.
 Stop in for a pour over or an espresso drink any time.